samumantha/EODIE/docs/Use.rst

 | Name of the unique ID-field of the shapefile provided at ``--shp``.
 | type: String
 | example: ``--id id``
+| Not all shapefiles use `id` as the fieldname for the ID field, it can be `ID`, `PlotID`,`FieldID`,`plotnumber`, etc. The possibilities are endless.
+Therefore EODIE cannot find the right field automatically and it has to be given by the user.
+You may examine available fieldnames with the auxiliary script `examine_shapefile.py` (see also :ref:`auxfiles`).

 | ``--stat``
 | 1 if statistics (see below) shall be calculated per polygon, 0 if all pixels within the polygon shall be extracted as numpy array